joenano/rpscrape/README.md

 The final option is the racing code and can either be "flat" or "jumps".

-Tab complete for options keywords is available on Linux.

 ### Examples

 The following example shows a request for flat races from Ireland in 2017.